harvardinformatics/snpArcher/README.md

 This is a suite of snakemake pipelines to call variants with short-read sequence data.
 These pipelines are split into two modular parts, named by the primary type of input/output files:

-1. **fastq -> BAM**: map short reads to a reference genome with BWA
+1. **fastq -> BAM**: maps short reads to a reference genome with BWA
-2. **BAM -> VCF**: call variants with GATK4 or Freebayes
+2. **BAM -> VCF**: calls variants with GATK4 or Freebayes

 Users may start with raw fastq files or with BAM files.
-If you start with raw fastq files, you must first use the **fastq -> BAM** workflow and inspect the quality of these BAM files before proceeding (we provide some summary statistics!).
+If you start with raw fastq files, you must first use the **fastq -> BAM** workflow and inspect the quality of the output BAM files before proceeding (e.g. by checking the summary file we produce).
 After this workflow completes, you may use the **BAM -> VCF** workflows.

-A key feature of **BAM -> VCF** workflows is a simple algorithm to split the reference genome into many smaller subsegments that are processed in parallel on a computing cluster.
+A key feature of the **BAM -> VCF** workflows is a simple algorithm to split the reference genome into many smaller intervals that are processed in parallel on a computing cluster.
 This speeds up these programs dramatically.
-These subsegments are flanked by strings of N's found in the reference genome in order to avoid edge effects.
-Lists of subsegments already exists for some organisms (e.g. Humans), but here we create them ourselves so that these workflows may be used with any non-model organisms.
+These intervals are flanked by strings of N's found in the reference genome in order to avoid edge effects.
+While lists of intervals already exists for some organisms (e.g. Humans), here we create them ourselves so that these workflows may be used with any non-model organisms.

-## Getting started
+## How to use

 ### 1.)
 Download code
 First clone this repository and move into the new directory: